Aaron Hernandez: High school

 Hernandez attended Bristol Central High School, where he played for the Bristol Rams football team.
 He was also an exceptional basketball player and track runner.
 He started as a wide receiver before becoming a tight end, and also played defensive end.
 As a senior, he was Connecticut's Gatorade Football Player of the Year after making 67 receptions for 1,807 yards and 24 touchdowns on offense and 72 tackles, twelve sacks, three forced fumbles, two fumble recoveries, and four blocked kicks on defense.
 He was also a US Army All-American.

-The 1,807 receiving yards and 24 touchdowns were state records.
+The 1,807 receiving yards and 24 touchdowns made by Hernandez were state records.
 Hernandez's 31 career touchdowns tied the state record.
 He also set the state record for receiving yards in a single game with 376, the seventh-best in national high school history; he set a national high school record for yards receiving per game with 180.7.
 Hernandez was considered the top tight-end recruit in 2007 by Scout.com.
 He was not known for working hard as a child but, by high school, when he was nearly 6'2" tall, he worked harder than anyone else on the team.
 During one game in 2006, Hernandez took a blindside hit to the head so hard that he was knocked out cold.
 An ambulance had to take him off the field.

 Hernandez was popular in school.
 He first began dating his future fiancée, Shayanna Jenkins, during high school.
 The two had known each other since elementary school.
 He also smoked a large quantity of marijuana, smoking before school, practices, and games.
 His social life included "a sizable amount of drinking" in addition to the marijuana.